ngrogg/kattis-solutions/README.md

 GroggL2L is my solution to the problem "License to Launch" <br/>
 GroggSibice is my solution to the problem "Sibice" <br/>
 GroggPot is my solution to the problem "Pot" <br/>
+GroggTarifa is my solution to the problem "Tarifa" <br/>

 All solutions are in Python 3 unless noted otherwise!